Schr\"odinger's cat for de Sitter spacetime: Superpositions of angular separations

 We now apply the quantum-controlled UdW detector model to spatially translated superpositions in the static patch of de Sitter spacetime.
 The inclusion of the control degree of freedom allows us to model the detector as traveling in a quantum superposition of two spatially translated trajectories -- equivalently, to reside in a background spacetime in a quantum superposition of spatial translations.

 We consider first translations within the 5-dimensional Minkowski embedding space of the de Sitter spacetime (see Fig.\ \ref{fig:visualisation} for a visualisation).
-The trajectories associated with the quantum states in superposition differ by the angular separation $\theta_s = \theta_1 - \theta_2$; these are parametrised by the coordinates $\textbf{Z}^{(1)} = (Z_0^{(1)} , Z_i^{(1)})$ and $\textbf{Z}^{(2)} = (Z_0^{(2)} , Z_i^{(2)})$ (the superscripts denoting the $i$th worldline of the superposition)
+Note that this is not a limitation of our model; the translations occur within the embedding space according to our choice of the superposed coordinate $\theta$.
+Alternatively we could equally superpose the radial coordinate of the detector (which we do in Sec.~\ref{sec:VI}), which would be a translation on the de Sitter manifold itself.
+The trajectories associated with the quantum states in superposition differ by the angular separation $\theta_S = \theta_A - \theta_B$; these are parametrised by the coordinates